byzyworks/tridymake-mscs-edition/README.md

 A special context operand that evaluates as true for reasons other than being a tag present in a module's context, either arbitrarily or over additional, specific properties present in a module.

 ### **Control Clause**
-A clause used only to control how TridyDB behaves depending on the manner in which it is used, and that does not have any particular effect on Tridy's interpretation engine.
+A clause used only to control how Tridymake behaves depending on the manner in which it is used, and that does not have any particular effect on Tridy's interpretation engine.

 ### **Database**
 see "**Root Module**".